Friday 02/20/2015, 2:00 pm - 5:00 pm

 The Unst Effect: Shetland Shawls with Denise Bell

 The northern-most reaches of Scotland are the Shetland Islands, renowned for their wool and knitting traditions.
-By the time one travels north to the Shetland island of Unst, one is quickly running out of Scotland.
-The lace there, however, is worth the trek.
+By the time one travels north to the island of Unst, one is quickly running out of Scotland.
+However, the lace there is worth the trek.

-Shetland lace was once presented to Queen Victoria, whose excitement over the garment sparked aristocratic interest and brought the Shetland lace industry into its most popular era.
+When Shetland lace was presented to Queen Victoria, her excitement sparked aristocratic interest and launched the most popular era for the Shetland lace industry.